MalcolmMielle/Auto-Complete-Graph/README.md

 * Use `rosrun auto_complete_graph acg_node_review` to run the algorithm.

-* In Rviz, one can give an approximation of the position of the prior compared to robot map using the Publish point button.
+* In Rviz, one can give an approximation of the position_in_robot_frame of the prior compared to robot map using the Publish point button.
 Only two links are needed to initialize.

 ### How to use your own prior